 The Heart Health Academy at Bon Secours (HHA@BS) was founded in 2014 to educate students about the importance of establishing heart-healthy habits early in life.
 The program was created as part of our commitment to prevention and early detection of heart disease.
-Dr. Robert Lancey, Medical Director of the Bon Secours Heart and Vascular Institute and dean of the academy, founded the academy based on a similar program he established in upstate New York.
+Dr. Robert Lancey, Medical Director of the Bon Secours Heart Team and dean of the academy, founded the academy based on a similar program he established in upstate New York.
 In Hampton Roads, hundreds of students have participated in the program.

 Since heart disease manifests itself at a much older age, HHA@BS emphasizes the link between future heart disease and cigarette smoking, sedentary lifestyle and dietary intake of fat and cholesterol, especially when begun at an early age.
 The program targets middle school students, based on their growing independence and ability to make lifestyle decisions and to understand their consequences.
 The faculty takes a nonjudgmental, factual and mature approach in their frank discussions with the students.